Circuit Rider Program

 About the Program

-The NRWA Circuit Rider Program is made up of 49 State Rural Water Associations (CT/RI are combined as one) and Puerto Rico, totaling 135 Circuit Riders in the U.S. These Circuit Riders provide hands-on training and technical assistance to small, rural water systems on an everyday basis, 24/7.
+The NRWA Circuit Rider Program serves all 50 States and Puerto Rico, totaling 132 Circuit Riders.
+These Circuit Riders provide hands-on training and technical assistance to small, rural water systems on an everyday basis, 24/7.
 Personal, professional assistance is at the heart of the Circuit Rider program.
 On-site help is delivered when and where a rural community needs it.
 Assistance to small communities and rural utility systems serving a population of 10,000 or less has included:

 - Identifying & evaluating affordable solutions to water & wastewater problems in rural areas